 For example, you should be aware of these as a New Jersey landlord.

-Many applicants don’t know that an application fee is different than the security deposit, so it makes sense to take the time to explain it to applicants.
+Many applicants are unaware that an application fee is different from a security deposit, so it makes sense to take the time to explain it to applicants.
 Of course, if you decide to refund the application fee for some reason, you can do that.

 Don’t Make This Screening Mistake

-If you aren’t running a background check on all your applicants, you must start as soon as possible.
-Remember that you can only do so if you have a signed consent form from the applicant.
+If you are running a background check on all your applicants, it is important to remember that you can only do so if you have a signed consent form from the applicant.

-Make sure your rental application form has a section that requests the signed consent from the applicant.
-Otherwise, you won’t be able to run a background check and find out important information
+Make sure your rental application form has a section that requests signed consent from the applicant.
+Otherwise, you won’t be able to run a background check and find out important information.

 Here’s an example of the language we use on our forms here at RentPrep.